China Airlines: Livery and uniforms

 Prior to introducing the current plum blossom livery in 1995, the livery of China Airlines featured the flag of Republic of China (Taiwan) on the tail due to commercial and political reasons.
 The common practice after the move to Taiwan in 1949 was for related enterprises to have the Taiwanese flag.
-In the 1990s the airline management stated to the South China Morning Post that the logo change to the flower was not because of politics.
+In the 1990s, the airline management stated to the South China Morning Post that the logo change to the flower was not because of politics.
 Han Cheung of the Taipei Times wrote that "the change was reportedly made so that the airline could keep flying to Hong Kong after the 1997 handover to China."

-In 2011, the carrier made alterations to its logo as part of refreshing the brand image, unveiled during SkyTeam joining ceremony in 28 September.
+In 2011, the carrier made alterations to its logo as part of refreshing the brand image which were unveiled during the SkyTeam joining ceremony on September 28.
 A new font was chosen for the company name and a new approach was taken for the appearance of the plum blossom trademark.

 China Airlines has had many uniforms since its establishment in 1959.
 The current uniform was designed by Hong Kong-based costume designer William Chang and introduced in 2015 to celebrate the carrier entering a "NexGen" Next Generation Era.